red-obsidian12/image-diff-highlighter/README.md

 ## Overview

-**ImageStat** is a Java application that compares two images of the same size and generates a third output image highlighting the differences.
+**ImageStat** is a Java application that compares two images of the same size and generates a third output image highlighting the differences (useful to spot image quality loss after compression).
 It also calculates the Mean Squared Error (MSE) between the two images, providing a quantitative measure of their similarity.

 ## Features